-We are witnessing a rebirth of interest in causal Causal models are alternatively described in a variety of ways, as: causal-dependence models; independence models; non-interleaving models; trueconcurrency models; and partial-order models.
+We are witnessing a rebirth of interest in causal models.
+Causal models are alternatively described in a variety of ways, as: causal-dependence models; independence models; non-interleaving models; trueconcurrency models; and partial-order models.
 They include Petri nets, event structures, Mazurkiewicz trace languages, transition systems with independence, multiset rewriting, and many more.
-Fortunately this diversity is to a large extent only apparent. models share the central feature that they represent processes in terms of the events they can perform, and that they make explicit the causal dependency and conflicts between events.
-This might be done through different mechanisms, e.g. the effect events have on local states (as is the case for Petri nets) or more abstractly through relations which directly express the causal dependency and the conflict/consistency of events (in event structures).
-Nevertheless, the different causal models can be formally related to each other, and to more traditional models such as labelled transition systems and formal languages, which represent concurrency through the nondeterministic interleaving of parallel actions-see Section 2.2.
+Fortunately this diversity is to a large extent only apparent.
+The models share the central feature that they represent processes in terms of the events they can perform, and that they make explicit the causal dependency and conflicts between events.
+Although this might be done through different mechanisms, e.q. the effect events have on local states (as is the case for Petri nets) or more abstractly through relations which directly express the causal dependency and the conflict/consistency of events (in event structures), the different models can be formally related-see Section 2.2.